-Landlords will have to pay a fee to cover the administration costs of the licence procedure.
+Landlords will have to pay a fee to cover the cost of licensing.
 This will vary depending on the amount of time and resources that are needed to satisfy all the licensing conditions.
 Check LA website for charging details.

 Can the Council refuse to license my property?